mento-protocol/minipay-airdrop/README.md

 These operations work together to ensure that the airdrop data is regularly updated and efficiently served to users.
 The use of Redis as a cache helps in quick data retrieval, while the batch import process allows for handling large datasets without overwhelming the system.

+### Using Effect

+This project utilizes Effect, a TypeScript metaframework that emphasizes type safety and functional programming principles.
+Effect offers powerful features like built-in error handling, improved concurrency management, and high composability.
+While it comes with a steep learning curve, these benefits can lead to more robust and maintainable code.

+The choice to use Effect in a one-off project might seem unconventional, but it presents a valuable learning opportunity.
+Despite the short-term nature of this project, it serves as a chance to gain hands-on experience with advanced functional programming concepts.
+Effect's approach to building scalable TypeScript applications provides insights that could inform future technology choices.
+While Effect might not be suitable for all projects, especially those with tight deadlines or diverse maintenance teams, the learning experience and potential code quality improvements make it worthwhile for this particular use case.

 ## Infrastructure

 The MiniPay Airdrop project leverages Google Cloud Platform (GCP) for its infrastructure.
 The infrastructure is provisioned using Terraform scripts located in the `infra/` directory.
 Below is a detailed overview of the system architecture: